Are Vokey Wedges Forged or Cast? Find Out!

 His design philosophy emphasizes three critical aspects: versatility, superior shot-making, and uncompromising performance.

-Vokey’s dedication to refining his designs based on direct feedback from the world’s best golfers has led to the production of wedges that cater to every golfer’s needs.
+Vokey’s dedication to refining his designs based on direct feedback from the world’s best golfers has led to the procreation of wedges that cater to every golfer’s needs.

 The Manufacturing Process: Cast vs. Forged